KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * The door on the Star Forge that closes the PC in with the droids was bashable: [Star Forge Door Fix 1.50](https://deadlystream.com/files/file/1195-star-forge-door-fix/)
 * The door to the Tomb of Naga Sadow in the Korriban Valley of the Dark Lords is unlocked for some reason [ISSUE #163](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/163)
 * The force cage containing the Sith prisoner in the Manaan Republic Embassy stayed on even after the prisoner was gone [ISSUE #137](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/137)
+* The Gamorreans setting an ambush in the Tatooine Dune Sea used a super frag mine, which could wipe out low health players (Reported by JCarter426) [ISSUE #216](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/216)
 * The guards at the Korriban academy are all officers instead of soldiers (part of the Sith Soldier Texture Restoration)
 * The order of events in the Taris to Dantooine sequence didn't match what was implied in the conversation: [Taris Escape Sequence Adjustments 1.1](http://deadlystream.com/forum/files/file/1192-taris-escape-sequence-adjustments/) (Partial) [ISSUE #56](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/56)
 * The Selkath security probe droid in the Manaan Republic Embassy entrance would cause party members to constantly reposition while talking to Roland Wann [ISSUE #137](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/137)